13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 Quick Facts About Suqian

-1. Marvel at Santai Mountain National Forest Park’s Patchwork Flower Sea
+1. Santai Mountain National Forest Park’s Flower Sea

 Colorful patchwork flower fields at Santai Mountain National Forest Park in Suqian with visitors walking on elevated boardwalks